Sin City Sinners

-Sin City Sinners is a group of musicians who perform self-penned originals and rock and roll covers at key venues throughout Las Vegas, Nevada.
-The band is composed of a tight-knit group of core members: Brent Muscat (ex-Faster Pussycat), guitar; Todd Kerns (Age of Electric, Static in Stereo, Slash), lead vocals and guitar; and Rob Cournoyer (Raging Slab), drums.
+Sin City Sinners is an American rock band who perform self-penned originals and rock and roll covers at key venues throughout Las Vegas, Nevada.
+The band is composed of a group of core members: Brent Muscat (ex-Faster Pussycat) on guitar; Todd Kerns (Age of Electric, Static in Stereo, Slash) on lead vocals and guitar; and Rob Cournoyer (Raging Slab) on drums.
 In addition, Sin City Sinners' performances regularly feature appearances by many notable musicians, comedians, actors, and other entertainers.
 The group started around 2007, and was spun off from an earlier "Sin City All-Stars" band that featured Brent Muscat and Louie Merlino, amongst others.

+History

 In 2009, The Sin City Sinners decided to finally put some of their originals and favorites into their debut CD.
 The CD "Exile on Fremont Street" was produced by frontman Todd Kerns and released in early 2010.
 The album was met with rave reviews.
 The hard work of the Sin City Sinners also garnished them the title of "Best In Vegas – Editor's Pick" by the Las Vegas Review-Journal.

-In mid-2010, Todd Kerns was offered the "opportunity of a lifetime" for any guitar player; to go on tour with Slash.
+In mid-2010, Todd Kerns was offered to go on tour with Slash.
 Todd joined Slash on his solo album promotion tours and continues to front the Sin City Sinners when in Las Vegas.
 While Todd was on tour, the Sinners continued on with help from Louie Merlino (Beggars & Thieves), Jimmy Crespo (Aerosmith) and Scott Griffin (LA Guns).

 On December 17, 2010, The Sin City Sinners released the all-acoustic album titled Broken Record.
 On November 25, 2011, the band released the holiday CD A Sinners Christmas, produced by Brent Muscat & Tom Parham and executive produced by Jason Green.
 A Sinners Christmas included guest appearances by George Lynch, Ron Keel, Slim Jim Phantom (The Stray Cats), Jizzy Pearl (RATT, Love/Hate), Pete Loran (Trixter), Louie Merlino (Beggars & Thieves), Frank Dimino (Angel) and Sammy Serious (The Zeros).

 In early 2012, long-time bassist Michael "Doc" Ellis left the band, and was replaced by Zach Throne (CMFT, Corey Taylor) solo project.
 In 2013, Michael Ellis returned to play bass and sing, with Zach Throne taking the front man spot while Todd Kerns was on tour with Slash.

 In July 2014, Zach Throne left the band and with Todd Kerns out on tour again with Slash, they recruited Joshua Alan to take the frontman position.

 In September 2014, Scott Griffin (formerly of L.A.
 Guns) was added to the group as bass player.

 On February 19, 2016, Joshua announced his departure from the Sin City Sinners in order to work full-time with Ratt.